mracul/it-support-portfolio/index.md

 ## About This Portfolio

-This portfolio is organised around **real support outputs** — projects, tickets, playbooks, and incident write-ups — designed to show readiness for ticket-driven environments (including MSP-style support).
+This portfolio is organised around **real support outputs** — projects, tickets, knowledge base guides, and incident write-ups — designed to show readiness for ticket-driven environments (including MSP-style support).

 *Built for hiring managers and MSPs evaluating readiness for entry-level IT support roles.*